YeshwantBhat/GettingCleaningData/CodeBook.md

 Finally the average of the measurements for a particular subject, activity combination was computed.

+Mean of the particular measurement values for a given combination of subject and activity.

+Individual  values for a particular measurement have been added for a particular combination of subject,activity and then the average calculated.

 For instance tBodyAcc-mean()-X - There are let us say 7 values for subject 1 and activity WALKING.

 These 7 values are averaged out to get the mean value for the combination of subject 1 and activity WALKING.